Behind Fox News' Baseless Seth Rich Story: The Untold Tale

 In recent years, Butowsky has become outspoken about his political beliefs, becoming a familiar face on Fox News and its sister channel, the Fox Business Network.
 Butowsky has also appeared on Breitbart News' radio programs featuring then-Breitbart Chairman Steve Bannon, who became Trump's campaign chief and is now the president's senior political strategist.

-Butowsky emerged as a vocal backer of Trump's candidacy .
+Butowsky emerged as a vocal backer of Trump's candidacy.
 He attended Trump's inauguration, posting pictures from the day on social media.
 In the Seth Rich case, Butowsky presented himself as a good Samaritan who came across a sliver of information about Seth Rich's death and shared it with the Riches.

-"I thought, 'You know what?'
-I'm going to help these people out," Butowsky said on the radio show of David Webb, a conservative Fox News contributor.
+"I thought, 'You know what?
+I'm going to help these people out,' " Butowsky said on the radio show of David Webb, a conservative Fox News contributor.
 "Somehow, these people need to know what happened to their little boy."
 He gave a similar account in an interview Monday with NPR.

 Wheeler's lawsuit alleges that Butowsky's generosity is clearly politically motivated.